 Highway 97 signals

-That is one of the most frequent topic of discussion regarding Highway 97 traffic signal priorities.
+One of the most frequent topics of discussion regarding Highway 97 is traffic signal priorities.

 Highway 97 falls under the jurisdiction of the provincial Ministry of Transportation & Infrastructure and is operated by the Ministry.
-However, the City of Kelowna works together with the Ministry on the signalized intersection with the City's crossing roads.
+However, we work with the Ministry on intersections with signals at City crossroads.

 Changes to left-hand turning signals will include:

 - Water/Pandosy: loss of advance signal for westbound Harvey traffic turning south (left) onto Pandosy

 - Gordon Drive: two new advance lefts for eastbound Harvey traffic turning north onto Gordon (heading toward the industrial area)